stoiandan/SeleniumLibraryTestExtractor/README.md

-# SeleniumLibraryTestExtractor
+# JenkinsTestResultsExtractor
-Tool writen in .NET Core (cross-platform) to extract test results from Robot Framework (SeleniumLibrary) xml files
+Tool that extract Robot Framework test results from xml output files.
+It was developed in order to extract test results from Jenkins jobs.